openjck/dotfiles/README.md

 These are my public configuration files, shell scripts, and more.
+I'm sharing them for the benefit of others, and I sincerely hope others find them useful.

 My shell scripts are well-documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux configuration, and my Git configuration.

 In general, Bash utilities that might be useful to others are written as proper Bash scripts and stored in the [bin](bin) directory, whereas Bash utilities that